Companhia De Saneamento Basico - GuruFocus.com

-Companhia De Saneamento Basico Do Estado De Sao Paulo (SBS, Financial), a leading player in the Utilities - Regulated industry, has been making waves in the stock market.
-As of August 11, 2023, the company's stock price stands at $11.42, reflecting a gain of 4.77% today and a 1.46% increase over the past four weeks.
-With a market cap of $7.81 billion, SBS has a GF Score of 86 out of 100, indicating good outperformance potential.
+Companhia De Saneamento Basico Do Estado De Sao Paulo (SBS, Financial), a leading player in the regulated utilities industry, has a market capitalization of $7.76 billion and a current stock price of $11.35.
+The company's stock has seen a gain of 4.13% today and a slight increase of 0.22% over the past four weeks.
+The company's GF Score is 86 out of 100, indicating good outperformance potential.

 Financial Strength Analysis

-The Financial Strength of SBS is ranked at 5/10.
-This rank is determined by several factors including the interest coverage of 3.75, a debt to revenue ratio of 0.80, and an Altman Z score of 1.48.
-These figures suggest that the company has a moderate level of financial strength.
+SBS's Financial Strength rank is 5 out of 10.
+This score is based on its interest coverage of 3.75, a debt to revenue ratio of 0.80, and an Altman Z score of 1.48.
+These figures suggest that the company has a moderate level of financial strength, with a manageable debt burden and a relatively stable financial situation.

 Profitability Rank Analysis

-SBS's Profitability Rank is impressive at 9/10.
-This high rank is supported by an operating margin of 21.32%, a Piotroski F-Score of 7, and a consistent profitability record over the past 10 years.
-However, the 5-year average trend of the operating margin is -7.70%, indicating a need for improvement.
+The company's Profitability Rank is 9 out of 10, indicating high profitability.
+This score is based on an operating margin of 21.32%, a Piotroski F-Score of 7, and a consistent profitability record over the past 10 years.
+Despite a negative trend in the 5-year average operating margin (-7.70%), the company's high profitability rank suggests a strong business stability.

 Growth Rank Analysis

-The company's Growth Rank is also strong at 9/10, reflecting a 5-year revenue growth rate of 7.80% and a 3-year revenue growth rate of 7.00%.
-The 5-year EBITDA growth rate is 5.10%, indicating a steady growth in the company's business operations.
+SBS's Growth Rank is 9 out of 10, reflecting strong revenue and profitability growth.
+The company has demonstrated a 5-year revenue growth rate of 7.80% and a 3-year revenue growth rate of 7.00%.
+Its 5-year EBITDA growth rate is 5.10%, indicating a consistent growth in the company's business operations.

 GF Value Rank Analysis

-The GF Value Rank of SBS is 3/10, suggesting that the stock is currently fairly valued.
-This rank is determined by the price-to-GF-Value ratio, a proprietary metric calculated based on historical multiples and an adjustment factor based on the company's past returns and growth.
+The company's GF Value Rank is 3 out of 10, suggesting that the stock is currently fairly valued.
+This rank is determined by the price-to-GF-Value ratio, a proprietary metric calculated based on historical multiples and an adjustment factor based on the company's past returns, growth, and future business performance estimates.

 Momentum Rank Analysis

-SBS's Momentum Rank stands at 6/10, indicating a moderate momentum in the stock price.
-This rank is determined using the standardized momentum ratio and other momentum indicators.
+SBS's Momentum Rank is 6 out of 10, indicating a moderate level of stock price momentum.
+This rank is determined using the standardized momentum ratio and other momentum indicators, reflecting the average performance of the stock over the past 12 months.